Naida1710/Spelling-Bee/README.md

 - Popup Background: Gradient of deep purple (#3E2A47) and honey yellow (#F9A602), with golden borders (#B8860B).
 - Popup Text: Bold black text against a light-colored background with a pop of yellow or red for interactive buttons.
 - Submit and Action Buttons: Similar golden yellow tones with a border of dark honey and box-shadow effects to provide a tactile feel.
-- Play Again and Instruction buttons have a green background with white text.
+- Play Again and Instruction buttons have the green background with the white text.

 ## Fonts